Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 @subsubsection testmanual_1_3_1 Setup

 Before running tests, make sure to define environment variable *CSF_TestDataPath* pointing to the directory containing test data files.
-(Publicly available data files can be downloaded from http://dev.opencascade.org separately from OCCT code.)

 For this it is recommended to add a file *DrawAppliInit* in the directory which is current at the moment of starting DRAWEXE (normally it is OCCT root directory, <i>$CASROOT </i>).
 This file is evaluated automatically at the DRAW start.